Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: INTRODUCTION

-In this article, we leverage our validated HTVS protocol to move beyond benchmarking and perform a large-scale, data-driven analysis aimed at elucidating the fundamental structure-property relationships that govern TADF performance.
-By analyzing the results from the entire 747-molecule dataset, we aim to distill the complex interplay of molecular structure, conformation, and electronic properties into a set of clear, quantitative, and actionable design guidelines.
-This study, therefore, seeks to: (i) establish a quantitative performance hierarchy among diverse molecular architectures (D-A, D-A-D, and MR systems); (ii) derive statistically robust design rules linking key structural parameters to both thermodynamic (\deltaest) and kinetic (SOC, $k_{\text{RISC}}$) factors; (iii) identify and characterize distinct molecular families through data-driven clustering analysis; and (iv) propose a curated list of high-priority candidate molecules predicted to exhibit exceptional TADF properties.
-By translating a massive computational dataset into actionable design intelligence, this work provides a unified framework to guide and accelerate the discovery of next-generation TADF emitters.
+In this article, we leverage our validated HTVS protocol to move beyond benchmarking and perform a large-scale analysis of structure-property relationships governing TADF performance.
+By analyzing the entire 747-molecule data set, we aim to establish quantitative design guidelines from the interplay of molecular structure, conformation, and electronic properties.
+We aim to establish an architecture ranking, derive structure-property rules for both \deltaest{} and $k_{\text{RISC}}$, classify molecules by clustering, and propose synthetic targets with favorable predicted properties.
+From this data set, we extract practical design guidelines.
+These can inform the synthesis of improved TADF materials.

 This paper is structured as follows: Section \ref{sec:methods} details our methodological framework.
 The main results are presented in the subsequent sections, including an analysis of the architectural landscape, a classification of molecular families, and a deep dive into the MR-TADF design paradigm.
 Finally, Section \ref{sec:conclusions} summarizes our conclusions and proposes future directions for TADF emitter design.